Chopped Thai Salad

 Instructions

-• In a large bowl, combine ingredients for salad, toss together.
+• In a large bowl, combine ingredients for the salad, and toss together.

 • Drizzle dressing over salad and serve immediately.